New admission information for Fall 2021

 - Application deadline for Wayne Med-Direct: Dec.
 15, 2020

-- All applicants will be notified of their admission decision: Late January-Early February 2021
+- All applicants will be notified with an admission decision (if selected for an interview or not): by February 22, 2021

 - Wayne Med-Direct Finalists must notify the Wayne Med-Direct program of their acceptance of the admissions offer within 14 days